Notes on rate equations in nonlinear continuum mechanics: Introduction

 \section{Introduction}

 Many problems in physics and engineering science can be formalized as a set of balance equations for the quantity of interest subject to a number of initial and/or boundary conditions.
 Additional closure relations are often required which connect the primary unknowns with the dependent variables and render the set of equations mathematically well-posed.
-The most important closure relations in continuum mechanics \cite{Eri1980,Mal1969,Mar1994,Rom2014a,Tru1960,Tru2004} are employed to determine the state of stress from the state of strain and are referred to as the constitutive equations.
+The most important closure relations in continuum mechanics \cite{Eri1980,Mal1969,Mar1994,Rom2014a,Tru1960,Tru2004,Hol2000,Hau2002} are employed to determine the state of stress from the state of strain and are referred to as the constitutive equations.
 Rate constitutive equations describe the rate of change of stress as a function of the strain rate and a set of state variables.

 The choice of a reference system to formulate the problem under consideration is a matter of convenience and, from a formal viewpoint, all reference systems are equivalent.
 There are in fact preferred systems in nonlinear continuum mechanics, particularly the one being fixed in space (Eulerian or spatial description), and the other using fixed coordinates assigned to the particles of the material body in a certain configuration in space (Lagrangian or material description) \cite{Mal1969,Tru1966}.
 Lagrangian coordinate lines are convected during the motion of the body, and referring to them leads to the convected description \cite{Mar1994,Sim1988}.
-The arbitrary Lagrangian-Eulerian (ALE) formulation is an attempt to generalize the material and spatial viewpoints and to combine their advantages \cite{Aub2013a,Aub2015b,Aub2017a,Aub2015a,Ben1989,Ben1992,Hir1974,Trl1966}.
-The equivalence of reference systems for all these descriptions requires that each term of the governing equations represents an honest tensor field which transforms according to the transformation between the reference systems ---a property referred to as objectivity or, more generally, covariance \cite{Eri1980,Mar1994,Rom2017a}.
+The arbitrary Lagrangian-Eulerian (ALE) formulation is an attempt to generalize the material and spatial viewpoints and to combine their advantages \cite{Hir1974,Trl1966,Ben1989,Ben1992,Aub2013a,Aub2015a,Aub2017a,Bak2020}.
+The equivalence of reference systems for all these descriptions requires that each term of the governing equations represents an honest tensor field which transforms according to the transformation between the reference systems ---a property referred to as objectivity or, more generally, covariance \cite{Eri1980,Mar1994}.
+A covariant formulation of continuum mechanics, in the stricter sense, takes up the geometric point of view that does not rely on a linear Euclidian space \cite{Yav2006,Fed2012,Rom2017a}.